boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

    in managed CPEs.
 It also identifies a set of requirements and discusses to what extent existing solutions can (or can't) meet these requirements.

-The scope of this document is encrypted DNS servers deployed on managed CPEs.
+# Scope

+This document describes the current state of the art for deploying encrypted DNS on customer premise equipment.
+New mechanisms should be described in separate documents.

 The document does not focus on generic considerations related to deploying DNS proxies.
 The reader may refer to {{?RFC5625}} for such matters.

 # Conventions and Definitions